Committees

 The committee also awards the Young Scientist Lectureship Award (YSLA) at the ISN Biennial Meeting

-Flávia Gomes, (ISN President, ex officio), Brazil
+Caroline Rae (ISN President, ex officio), Australia

-Caroline Rae, (ISN Secretary, ex officio), Australia
+Babette Fuss (ISN Secretary, ex officio), USA

 Judy Sng, Singapore